Fraud Triangle in Business

 - Employee lifestyle changes: expensive cars, jewelry, clothes, homes

-- High employee turnover: especially in those areas which are vulnerable to fraud
+- High employee turnover, especially in those areas that are vulnerable to fraud

 - Behavioral changes: alcohol, drugs, gambling, or just fear of losing a job